HITECHCRIME/HC_SG248_Grindin_Fate/README.md

 fucking rage

 say it all outright\
+let it out

-gone to filling in our points - say no wrong i've been dealing with these fuckers till i did it right it's been way out ducking just don't say to praise the wrong i've been deader than a corpse in a coffin dealt
+gone to filling in our points - say no wrong i've been dealing with these fuckers till i did it right it's been way out ducking just don't say to praise the wrong i've been deader than a corpse in a coffin dealt the hand

-how to say it i've been ready since revival hover till i can leave it all and lay it down i've been grinding my eyes it's the misery
+how to say it i've been ready since revival hover till i can leave it all and lay it down i've been grinding my heart out it's the misery

 misery
 i've been grinding
+free

+i've been grinding
 free the rebels
+i want their souls
 set their souls